-"Emotions, memories – more good ones than bad ones, fortunately," he said as he reflected on the competition.
-"But specifically great moments of entertainment … entertainment and great football, unforgettable evenings.
-I think that is what it's all about: experience, emotions, and the special touch that the Champions League brings on and off the field."
+"Emotions, memories – more good than bad, fortunately," he once said as he reflected on the competition.
+"Great moments of entertainment, great football, unforgettable evenings.
+I think that's what it's all about: experience, emotions and the special touch that the Champions League brings on and off the field."

-1997/98: Real Madrid CF
+1997/98: Real Madrid

 2002/03 and 2006/07: AC Milan

+"It's incredible, incredible," he said.
+"I am so, so happy.
+It has been a great spectacle for us, a great atmosphere, a great stadium."
 There was still more to come.
-Runners-up in 2005, Seedorf and Carlo Ancelotti's side gained revenge with victory against Liverpool FC in the 2007 decider, Filippo Inzaghi scoring both goals.
+Runners-up in 2005, Seedorf and Carlo Ancelotti's side gained revenge with victory against Liverpool in the 2007 showpiece in Athens, Filippo Inzaghi scoring both goals.